jerryzhao173985/llms/RESPONSES-API-COMPLETE.md

 ## ⚠️ Current Limitation

 **Organization Verification Required**:
-- o3 and o3-mini models require organization verification on OpenAI
+- o3 models require organization verification on OpenAI
 - Error message: "Your organization must be verified to use the model o3"
 - This is NOT a code issue - the transformer works correctly
 - Once verified, the models will work immediately
+- Currently if o3 model cannot use, we can completely use o4-mini or o3-mini nicely

 ## 🚀 Next Steps